20th century road schemes in Bristol: St Philips Causeway

 The Bristol Development Corporation, set up in 1989 to develop an area to the east of Temple Meads Station, had as a key objective the opening up of road links to derelict former railway land to the east of St Philip's Marsh.

-The core of this plan was a new road, named St Philips Causeway but generally known as the Spine Road.
+The core of this plan was a new road, named St Philips Causeway when it opened in 1994, but generally known during planning as the Spine Road.
 This is a dual carriageway built largely on a viaduct, which initially follows the planned route of the Outer Circuit Road south from Lawrence Hill before turning south-east and connecting with Bath Road near Sandy Park Road.
 Controversially it made no provision for pedestrians or cyclists, though as a concession some unsatisfactory circuitous routes were signposted at ground level.
 After the Bristol Development Corporation was dissolved and control passed back to Bristol City Council, basic cycle and pedestrian facilities were added.

 Future plans

 Callington Road Link

 The Callington Road Link is a proposed extension of St Philip's Causeway southwards along the course of the dismantled Bristol and North Somerset Railway to Callington Road, near the Tesco Extra supermarket.
 This scheme is supported by the West of England Joint Transport study, but opposed by others who think the route could be better used as an urban greenway.